Mobutu Sese Seko: Relations with Belgium

-Relations between Zaire and Belgium wavered between close intimacy and open hostility during the Mobutu years.
-More often than not, Belgian decision-makers responded in a lackluster way when Mobutu acted against the interests of Belgium, partly explained by the highly divided Belgian political class.
+Relations between Zaire and Belgium wavered between close ties and open hostility during the Mobutu years.
+More often than not, Belgian decision-makers responded indifferently when Mobutu acted against the interests of Belgium, partly explained by the highly divided Belgian political class.
 Relations soured early in Mobutu's rule over disputes involving the substantial Belgian commercial and industrial holdings in the country, but they warmed soon afterwards.
 Mobutu and his family were received as personal guests of the Belgian monarch in 1968, and a convention for scientific and technical cooperation was signed that same year.
 During King Baudouin's highly successful visit to Kinshasa in 1970, a treaty of friendship and cooperation between the two countries was signed.
 However, Mobutu tore up the treaty in 1974 in protest at Belgium's refusal to ban an anti-Mobutu book written by left-wing lawyer Jules Chomé.
 Mobutu's "Zairianisation" policy, which expropriated foreign-held businesses and transferred their ownership to Zairians, added to the strain.
 Mobutu maintained several personal contacts with prominent Belgians.
 Edmond Leburton, Belgian prime minister between 1973 and 1974, was someone greatly admired by the President.
 Alfred Cahen, career diplomat and chef de cabinet of minister Henri Simonet, became a personal friend of Mobutu when he was a student at the Université Libre de Bruxelles.
 Relations with King Baudouin were mostly cordial, until Mobutu released a bold statement about the Belgian royal family.
 Prime Minister Wilfried Martens recalled in his memoirs that the palace gates closed completely after Mobutu published a handwritten letter of the King.
+Because of that, Mobutu was one of only two heads of state who did not receive an invitation to the funeral of Baudouin, the other being Saddam Hussein of Iraq.
 Next to friendly ties with Belgians residing in Belgium, Mobutu had a number of Belgian advisors at his disposal.
 Some of them, such as Hugues Leclercq and Colonel Willy Mallants, were interviewed in Thierry Michel's documentary Mobutu, King of Zaire.